-The production of the TVC was conducted under the supervision of a safety officer and trained lifeguard.
+The production of the ad was conducted under the supervision of a safety officer and trained lifeguard.
 There are no violations of the Prevailing Community Standards for health and safety depicted in the ad.

-- The woman walking down the street with dogs is wearing sneakers as footwear. - The woman mowing the lawn is wearing work boots that cover her ankles and work socks.

-• The woman who jumps in the pool lands where water depth is safe for her to jump into.

-• The four women who run towards the ocean are only in the water to ankle-deep.
+- The woman walking down the street with dogs is wearing sneakers as footwear. - The woman mowing the lawn is wearing work boots that cover her ankles and work socks. - The woman who jumps in the pool lands where water depth is safe for her to jump into. - The four women who run towards the ocean are only in the water to ankledeep.

-The advertisement was clearly distinguishable as advertising and contained the logo of the company at the end of the TVC.
-The media placement was on TV during an ad break.
+The advertisement was clearly distinguishable as advertising and contained the logo of the company at the end of the ad.
+The media placement was part of the cinema premovie advertising.